-Directors are responsible for management of the company.
-Some directors even engage into day to day affairs of the company (example, managing directors).
+Directors are responsible for the management of the company.
+Some directors even engage in day to day affairs of the company (example, managing directors).
 While directorship brings in several powers under the law, it also brings many responsibilities.
-One of such responsibilities is to ensure that the affairs of the company are not managed for his own good.
+One such responsibilities are to ensure that the affairs of the company are not managed for his own good.

-Section 185 of the Companies Act, 2013 read with Rule 10 of Companies Rules (Meetings of Board and its Powers), 2014 provides that a Company cannot give loan or guarantee to its Directors or any other person related to it.
-This provision is in line with the legal requirement that the directors should not engage in activities which benefits them.
+Section 185 of the Companies Act, 2013 read with Rule 10 of Companies Rules (Meetings of Board and its Powers), 2014 provides that a Company cannot give loans or guarantee to its Directors or any other person related to it.
+This provision is in line with the legal requirement that the directors should not engage in activities that benefit them.

 Section 185, strictly prohibits the Company to provide any loan or give guarantee or provide any security in connection of a loan to any of its directors or “any other person with whom the directors are interested”.